jbaron/cats/README.md

+# Warning

+This is an alpha version of CATS using the latest unstable version of TypeScript.
+In case you want a stable release for daily development, please download release 1.2

 ## CATS

 CATS is an IDE for the TypeScript developer.
 CATS is open source software released under the Apache 2.0 license and runs on Linux, Windows and OS X.